 - You must take an FCA approved qualification before entering work as a financial adviser.

-- Alternatively, it may be possible to get in by doing a Modern Apprenticeship in Providing Financial Services at SCQF Level 5 or 6.
+- Alternatively, it may be possible to start out by doing a Modern Apprenticeship in Providing Financial Services at SCQF Level 5 or 6.

 - A driving licence may be required.